Service Details

-The Service Analytics page typically offers a comprehensive overview of key metrics and insights related to a specific FaaS service within an organization.
+The Service Analytics page typically offers a comprehensive overview of key metrics and insights related to a specific application service within an organization.
 This page allows you to monitor services, view the status and details of executions, access service logs, examine trigger details, and review service instances.

 Access the Service Analytics Page